RotorHazard/RotorHazard/doc/Tuning Parameters.md

 ## Alternate Tuning Method

 You can use Marshaling to tune values visually.
 Run a race with a pilot on each channel, then save it.
-Open the Marshal page and view the race date, adjusting enter and exit points until the number of laps is correct.
-Save the enter/exit points to each node and use this as calibration for future races.
+Open the Marshal page and view the race data, adjusting Enter and Exit points until the number of laps is correct.
+Save the Enter/Exit points to each node to use as calibration for future races.

 ## Notes
 * Try to keep *EnterAt* and *ExitAt* further apart than the size of noise spikes/dips.